hjanime/SPADEVizR/README.md

-cells.count        | a dataframe containing the number of cells for each cluster of each sample marker.expressions | a numerical dataframe containing marker median expressions for each cluster of each sample sample.names       | a character vector containing the sample names marker.names       | a character vector containing the markers names cluster.number     | a numeric specifying the number of cell clusters bounds             | a numeric data frame containing the extreme bounds for each markers
+cells.count        | a dataframe containing the number of cells for each cluster of each sample marker.expressions | a numerical dataframe containing marker median expressions for each cluster of each sample sample.names       | a character vector containing the sample names marker.names       | a character vector containing the marker names cluster.number     | a numeric specifying the number of cell clusters bounds             | a numeric data frame containing the extremum bounds for each markers

-## <a name="object_structure_SPADE_results"/> 8.3 SPADEResults object
+## <a name="object_structure_SPADE_results"/> 8.3 Structure of SPADEResults object
 The `SPADEResults` object is a S4 object containing the clustering results from SPADE.
 It is to note that this object extend the `Results` object and contains additional slots related to SPADE data.

 Different slots are available for a given `SPADEResults` object: